siddhartha-s/ipd/hw/fp/README.md

 <!--- undecided: michael -->

-For your proposal, you must provide C++ class definitions and, a description of the ADT, and a few test cases (that will fail) that describe how the data structure works.
+For your proposal, you must provide C++ class definitions, a description of the ADT (like we showed in class), and a few test cases (that will fail) that describe how the data structure works.

 For the C++ choice, no two students may choose the same data structures.
 Post your choices in Piazza; first come, first served.